Manuel Rionda

 Manuel Rionda (1854–1943) was a Spanish-born, US-based sugar baron in Cuba.

 Early life

 Manuel Rionda was born in 1854 in Noreña, Spain.
 The Rionda family began investing in Cuban sugar in the 1860s.
 By 1870, when Rionda was sixteen, Rionda emigrated to Cuba.

 Career

 Rionda co-founded the Czarnikow-Rionda Company with Julius Caesar Czarnikow in 1909.
 By 1915, he co-founded the Cuba Cane Sugar Company with his family.

 Rionda was the owner of sugar plantations in Cuba.
 Prior to the 1930s, Czarnikow-Rionda Company "sold 40 per cent of Cuba's sugar".

 Personal life

-Rionda married Harriet Clarke.
-They resided at Rio Vista estate, a 300-acre estate in Alpine, New Jersey.
+Rionda married Harriet Clarke, and they resided at Rio Vista estate, a 300-acre estate in Alpine, New Jersey.
 They had no children, but they raised his orphaned nephew, Manuel Enrique Rionda, who later resided on the Glen Goin estate in Alpine with his wife, Ellen Goin.